jenstornell/squid/readme.md

 ### Table

 If the SQL query is valid the data will be displayed as a table.
 I recommend to use `LIMIT`, else it will be slow with many rows.

+Hold down `ALT` and double click on a table data cell to see the full content of that cell.

 ## Options